Garrett-Bodley/taco_town/README.md

 ## Getting Started

-This program requires ruby to run
+This program requires ruby to run.

 Run bundle in your terminal to install all the required gems.